Indigeneity in the Israeli–Palestinian conflict

-The role of Indigeneity in the Israeli-Palestinian conflict centers on whether or not Israeli Jews, Palestinians, or both peoples are to be defined as Indigenous peoples.
-During the 21st century, many Zionists have advocated the view that Jews are the Indigenous people of the Land of Israel.
-Advocates of the Palestinian cause often advocate the view that Palestinians are an occupied Indigenous people and that Zionism is a form of settler colonialism.
-Some observers consider both Jews and Palestinians to be Indigenous.
+The notion of indigeneity—the quality of being descended from the native or autochthonous inhabitants of a territory, especially a territory that has been colonized—has been central to debates about political legitimacy in the Israeli–Palestinian conflict.
+These debates have centered on whether or not Israeli Jews, Palestinians, or both peoples are to be defined as indigenous peoples to the region of Palestine.
+During the 21st century, many Zionists have advocated the view that Jews are the indigenous people of the Land of Israel.
+Advocates of the Palestinian cause often advocate the view that Palestinians are an occupied indigenous people and that Zionism is a form of settler colonialism.